 It is not wise to purchase a home that is too far from your workplace.
 Traveling to and from work might be too much of a challenge.

 Your lifestyle consists of what you do for entertainment and recreation.
 Are you someone who likes to go out for entertainment or go for a walk /run in the park?
-Are you an in-towner or suburban person?
+Are you an in-towner or a suburban person?
 Is the school district important to you if you have school-age children?

 These are some of the questions that should be answered before you decide where to purchase a home.

 Without making the search too difficult for you and your realtor.
 Look at as many houses in your price range as possible until you find the one that will work best for you.
-Keep in mind that at some point you have to make a decision so before you start the search give some thoughts to what you can live with and what you can live without in a home.
+Keep in mind that at some point you have to make a decision so before you start the search give some thought to what you can live with and what you can live without in a home.
 Don’t get advice from too many people.
 Having too many opinions will make it harder for you to make a decision.

 To Verify the Credentials of your Loan Officer and Real Estate Agent’s Follow the links below!